 So no, I don't do 'Heroes' but I do have people for whom I have a high degree of admiration.
 One such character is Guy Martin, the lorry mechanic-cum TT motorbike racer-cum-world record chaser-cum- endurance race character.
 He's the most unassuming lad there is and I love watching his occasional TV programmes.
 Well The Chef bought me his latest book 'Worms To Catch' for Christmas, and it's the book I currently have my head in.
 It is far more entertaining than my last read 'Coalition' written by a boring politician about a group of boring politicians.
 It is now in the campsite library awaiting some unsuspecting bookworm.

 We had to go in about 15:00 due to the coolness.
 Oh how we miss having an awning with us.
-Never mind we are hoping that as this trip progresses we won't have a need for one.
+Never mind we are hoping that as this trip progresses the temperature will get warmer and we won't have a need for one.

 I, in particular, was trying to shed some weight over the Christmas period in preparation for our 'Norwegian Cruise' (my palms have started to sweat just thinking about it), therefore I set aside most of the lovely Christmassy food treats kindly bought by friends and family, as well as a few I had bought myself.
 We had decided that we would bring them with us on this trip and have the occasional treat at leisure.